CMABULAY/Demo_Laravel_ElementUI/README.md

 Download and run/develop to your pc :)
 1. Download this repo
-2. Create your env file
+2. Create your env file (copy the example and just change your database connection)
 3. Connect your database
 4. cmd 'composer install'
 5. cmd 'npm install'